 The other day, on the home stretch of my morning run, I stopped to snap a photo.
 The dense fog that morning gave everything around Ballona Creek a mysterious, ethereal look.
 The diffused sun rising across the water looked interesting, so I pulled my phone out of my pocket and clicked a few frames.
 Hmm, not as cool as it looked, I thought reviewing my images on screen.
 Oh well.
 Then I noticed the bridge, that looked cool too.
 Maybe that will make a better picture.
 A couple more snaps.
 I should get lower, I thought.
 So I picked my way down the rocks lining the creek bank.
 More snaps...a little better.
 I need to get home and start my day, I thought climbing back up to bike trail.
 Just then, a cyclist whizzed by and disappeared into the fog.
 Wow, that looks cool...just need to wait for another biker.
 You see where this is going, right?
 An hour and 159 snaps later I thought, I really have to get home.
 I ended up with a handful of keepers from that morning, mostly courtesy of a lovely egret hanging out on the docks.
-So I guess my point is partly about serendipity, which seems to have a way of showing up whenever you follow your instincts.
+So I guess my point is partly about serendipity, which has a way of showing up whenever you follow your instincts.
 But it’s also about how easy it is to slip into what I call C-mode (creative mode) when you are shooting with your phone.
 That’s a good thing.